XAUUSD Is Possibly Bullish | Action Forex

 What the possible outcomes are

-In our most likely scenario, XAUUSD may rise towards the first resistance level of 1,748.

-If the pair surpasses the first resistance level, we should expect a continued surge towards the second resistance level of 1,758.

-Contrarily, the pair may initially decline towards the first support level of 1,733.

-If the pair falls below the first support level, we can expect a continued downtrend towards the second support level of 1,723.
+Alternatively, if the price reverses, then it could reach the first support level of 1,764.68.

+A pass below the first level can move the price up lower toward 1,756.63.

 Key levels